zh250/RevokeSuspiciousCerts/Linux/README.md

   also not enabled by default.
 Though OpenSuse will install certificates into `/etc/pki/nssdb` provided that `mozilla-nss-sysinit` is installed.
 Thus if you worry about it, you can check its emptiness with `certutil -d sql:${DBPATH} -L` yourself.
-And revoke certificates in it via `revoke-china-certs.sh` if necessary.
+And revoke certificates in it via `revoke-suspicious-certs.sh` if necessary.

 ## Revoke CA certificates for OpenSSL.